 - > Team briefing.
-Inform team members as to League positions and history on the interview question topics. - Team discussion.
-Lead a discussion with team members about the background information on question topics and the substance of the interview questions. - Legislator briefing.
+Inform team members as to League positions and history on the interview question topics. - ➤ Team discussion.
+If you have substantive local League questions, lead a discussion with team members about any background information on question topics and the substance of the interview questions. - ➤ Legislator briefing.
 If your legislator is new or does not know the League well, plan to spend some time talking about the mission of the League and briefly explain the difference between the League's advocacy and education roles.
 Describe how we take positions on issues.